Tarsolan/Tarsolan/README.md

 ### Hi there, I'm Alex! 👋
+Check out my portfolio at aridgeleyportfolio.ca!
 Currently a Software Development student at Keyin College Learning several different languages - Python, Java, Javascript, and more!
 Training in React development!

 Open to work!

-Find Alex Ridgeley on LinkedIn.
+Feel free to connect with me on LinkedIn!

 <!--
 **Tarsolan/Tarsolan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.